 Paper.io is an example of implementing rewarding ads in order to get an extra life and continue playing the game.
 Paper.io’s estimated revenue is about $5K per month.

 For other genres like simulation and casual games, which require a higher level of engagement and skill set, in-app purchases are used as the main form of monetization.
-Examples of this monetization model include Tencent’s PUBG Mobile, which made about $1.3 billion in H1 2020, and Honor of Kings, which earned $1 billion.
+Examples of this monetization model include Honor of Kings, which earned more than $1.5 billion in H1 2021, and Tencent’s PUBG Mobile, which approached $1.5 billion in the first half of 2021.

 Both PUBG Mobile and Honor of Kings are free to download, but the real money is made through in-app purchases.
 For example, in Honor of Kings, users can pay to upgrade their characters, costumes, and weapons, and that brings in significant revenue when you consider the game’s audience of 100 million active users daily.

 The popularity of online dating among users will continue to rise in the upcoming years.
-As for revenues, consumers spent $2.2 billion in dating apps in 2019 — double the amount spent in dating apps 2 years prior.
+As for revenues, consumers spent over $3 billion on dating apps in 2020, seeing a total of 560 million dating app downloads.

 While Bumble has a smaller user base, it exhibits higher quality profiles and focuses on serious relationships rather than just hookups.
 Bumble adopted its monetization model from Tinder, offering premium features via subscriptions to its users.